 - Term Loan A

-Here the debt amount is evenly paid back over a period of 5 to 7 years.
+Here, the debt is evenly paid back over 5 to 7 years.

 - Term Loan B

 This layer of debt usually involves minimal repayment over 5 to 8 years, with a large payment in the last year.